ylahssini/dx-blog/README.md

 # DX-Blog
-DX-Blog is small Wordpress like that i want badly to create it by myself.
+DX-Blog is minimal Wordpress like that i want badly to create it by myself.
 I want to experience the backend technologies like MongoDB, Nodejs and Docker.
 The project use Playwright which is reliable end-to-end testing to test the DX-Blog.

 ## Requirements
 To launch the DX-Blog, we recommend to install Docker because it include all technologies that DX-Blog needs without install it individually.